-Memorial Day is a weekend that comes with a lot of mixed emotion.
+Memorial Day is a weekend that comes with a lot of mixed emotions.
 For those of us who served in the military and the families who stayed behind and patiently waited for a safe return- it is a weekend we remember those that did NOT return.
 They made the ultimate sacrifice.
 We remember their memory, and the great men and women that they were.
 We think of the Gold Star families, and the tremendous sacrifice they endured.
 Of course we are just as happy as the next guy to have a long weekend off from work, to have family and friends over to throw some food on the grill, and of course to enjoy a beer or twelve.
 This is where the mixed emotion comes in: sadness that your friend, your brother, your husband…is no longer with us, able to share in new memories; yet taking joy that we were blessed with the presence of such great men.
 As a famous quote says, we should be happy that such men lived.

 With that being said, we wanted to share a few stories about the personal side of some of these warriors.
 The stuff you don’t get from a press release, or an article in the paper.
 These great men and women are more than just a list of citations and awards, and we wanted to convey that.
 Please take a moment to read through the stories below, and to share with your friends.
 Most importantly, share this with the people who don’t know a service member, who are unfamiliar with the great folks who raise their right hand in defense of this amazing country.
 This goes hand in hand with the Bridging the Gap mission, we need to re-introduce America to her warriors!